 Do you remember the scene in Spielberg’s Close Encounters of the Third Kind, when the alien spaceship and the Earth scientists found a way to communicate through music!
 Could it be like that?

 As the child grows, an intimate relationship can be extended to others.
 Because we are all different, each relationship is different as it evolves.
-Each has a different impact on the psycho-sexual and psycho-social development of the child as it incorporates a representation of each relationship into its growing personality.
+Each has a different impact on the psycho-sexual and psycho-social development of the child as it incorporates an idea of each relationship into its growing personality.
 Transactional Analysis (TA) has much to say about how this is done.

-Where that integration works, then each part can talk to one another, and the total can remain in harmony, for the most of the time.
+When that integration works, then each part can talk to one another, and the total being remains in harmony, for the most of the time.
 The individual will make a (roughly) ‘normal’ development into adulthood.

 However, that process of integration is easily disrupted

 For instance, if that initial gaze into the eyes of a parent (for the most part) does not happen, then the child is not able to see that reflection and feel a ‘connection’ with the carer.

 That is a lonely experience.
 In time – that child will find its reflection somewhere else.
 The obvious place to look is in a mirror – literally or metaphorically.
 At that point, the child can see only herself.
 In due time, the child learns self-sufficiency; one based on a growing confidence in her ability to stand alone; to have mastery of the seas and continents.